gitAjjk/PillPushPub/README.md

 - Positioner© This registered nifty piece:
   - Makes it easy to position the pill on the right spot
   - It presses and fixes the blister-film to the aperture-peace
-- Slideable aperture-piece for different sizes of pills.
+- Slideable-aperture-piece© for different sizes of pills.

 ![Cut plan](https://github.com/gitAjjk/PillPushPub/blob/main/img/2409bTD.svg)